-The David Suzuki Foundation (DSF) is a non‐profit, charitable organization registered under Canadian law.
-DSF welcomes donations to fulfill its mission to “protect the diversity of nature and our quality of life, now and into the future.”
+The David Suzuki Foundation is a non‐profit, charitable organization registered under Canadian law.
+DSF welcomes donations to fulfil its mission to “protect the diversity of nature and our quality of life, now and into the future.”

 DSF accepts gifts, donations, grants and funds from individuals, foundations, organizations, associations, employee groups, corporations and other donors.
 According to the Canada Revenue Agency, a gift is “a voluntary transfer of property without consideration.”
 The following types of gifts are deemed eligible for acceptance by DSF:

 - Outright gifts of cash, cheques and cash equivalents;

 - Publicly traded securities (including stocks, mutual funds and bonds);

 - Gifts of property (including real estate, art, computer equipment, jewelry);

 - Bequests, life insurance policies, gifts of residual interest and annuities.

 In the case of publicly traded securities and gifts of property, DSF’s practice is to sell immediately upon receipt and convert to cash.
 A charitable tax receipt will be issued for the fair market value at the date of transfer.
 Gifts of property should be evaluated prior to donation; minimum values may apply.
 DSF may hold onto gifts in kind that are deemed to be of immediate or future use to the organization.
 DSF recognizes that donors may occasionally wish to give property that is not readily marketable.
 DSF will evaluate such gifts to determine whether there are costs or risks associated with acceptance.